Location: Fairbanks, Alaska

 Fairbanks Memorial Hospital is a non-profit facility owned by the Greater Fairbanks Community Hospital Foundation.
 A Joint Commission-accredited facility with 152 licensed beds, Fairbanks Memorial Hospital is the primary referral center for residents of Alaska's interior.
 We have a strong patient to nurse ratio, a culture of Shared Leadership, and are proud members of the Mayo Clinic Care Network.
 In addition to our exceptional clinical environment, our location offers incomparable lifestyle rewards away from work.
 In Fairbanks, small-town living, spectacular natural beauty and endless recreation combine to create a one-of-a-kind place to live, work and play.

-Inpatient Pharmacy, Math Test required prior to interview
+Inpatient Pharmacy, Math Test required

 *Requires State of Alaska Pharmacy Technician License AND Pharmacy Technician Certification (CPhT) .